LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

   - Repetition (loops)
 - Syntax (grammar)
   - Variables – dynamic typing
-    - Primitive types: number, boolean, string, null, undefined
+    - Primitive types: *number*, *boolean*, *string*, *null*, *undefined*
     - Best practice: declare and initialize before use
   - Operators: +, -, *, /, %, ++, --
   - Keywords (reserved words): http://www.w3schools.com/js/js_reserved.asp
   - Statements – End with a semicolon
 - Console vs. Web page
 - Input and output
-  - Normally to and from form elements in a web page
+  - Normally to and from form elements in a web page.
-  - Can also be done with prompt and alert windows
+  - Can also be done with prompt and alert dialogs.
-  - Output can be sent to the console log
+  - Output can be sent to the console log.